" ... a genuine musical performance."

-Pay Me, the new single by the Montreal based artist Sweet Roger, is a surly blues and folk song reminiscent of early 20th century outliers who sang in rough and coarse overtones speaking of hardships, travels, and cursed relationships.
-Entirely acoustic, this raw recording is inspired by century old Travis pickin’ guitar licks yet feels refreshingly new in this modern, digitized landscape.
-Sweet Roger finds relevance for folksy themes and imagery in an advanced age where we continue to search for solace.
+Montreal based artist Sweet Roger is a surly blues and folk songwriter distilling everyday life into sound and fury.
+With his finger-picking guitar playing, crafty melodies and poignant lyrics, he is reminiscent of early 20th century outliers who sang in rough and coarse overtones and yet he finds relevance for folksy themes in an advanced age where we continue to search for solace.

-Pay Me is the first single released since Sweet Roger’s debut album, You’ll Always Have Yourself, and is the first track off his new album coming out early 2021.
-While the first record seamlessly spun folk, Americana, and alternative influences into lush arrangements, Sweet Roger dives deeper into the roots of his inspirations with Pay Me and hones in on his guitar playing while underscoring his unadorned, poignant lyrics.
-At the beginning of the lockdown in 2020, Sweet Roger decided to use the downtime to experiment with an entirely independent endeavour and swapped out the comforts and sophistications of a professional studio for a completely solitary, homespun recording.
+Sweet Roger released his debut album, You’ll Always Have Yourself, in 2017, impressing his fans by seamlessly spinning folk, Americana, and alternative influences into lush arrangements and earning the artist a TIMA nomination for his track Loon Lake.
+Now, Sweet Roger returns and dives deeper into his roots with his new songs Pay Me and Come Back, the first instalments to a new album on the way recorded entirely on his own during the lockdown of 2020.
+Forced into isolation like so many, Sweet Roger swapped out the comforts and sophistications of a professional studio for a completely solitary, homespun recording.
 No producer.
 No band.
 Just the artist.
-The result: Pay Me captures the unsettling mood of the times with a defiant performance of raw vocals and growly acoustics driven by a solid rhythm that powers us forward.
+The result: Pay Me and Come Back capture the unsettling mood of the times with defiant performances of raw vocals and growly acoustics that power us forward.

 The path leading up to this artist’s breakthrough is very unconventional.
 After many years of roaming from one Canadian town to the next, working odd jobs and writing tunes in between, Sweet Roger walked the straight path into university and came out with two degrees.
 He eventually landed a teaching position at a local college, and just when everything seemed to settle into a long career ahead, Sweet Roger did the unthinkable.
 He quit it all.